destinyae/eigenlayer-docs/docs/eigenlayer/information-and-transparency/faq.md

 This feature is especially crucial during substantial market downturns.
 As the price of ETH falls, so does the system's total economic security.
 If liquidation leads to more ETH leaving EigenLayer, it would worsen the downward spiral.
 LRTs can significantly mitigate this risk, thereby protecting both AVS and EigenLayer from potential financial risks related to staker positions.

-**Is there an LRT looping risk that would potentially cause potential liquidation cascade?**
+**Is there an LRT looping risk that would potentially cause a potential liquidation cascade?**

 With the recent Permissionless Token upgrade to the protocol, it is up to the AVSs to determine the risks of the collateral they accept for restaking.